sugpon/yuvathees-wardrobe/README.md

 ### For Admin / Brand Owner:
 - Simple admin login to manage content securely
-- Ability to add, update, and delete categories and subcategories
-- Manage shipping rates and customer inquiries from backend APIs
+- Manage shipping rates, subscriber and customer inquiries from backend APIs
-- Authentication secured by backend checks (no plain password exposure)
+- Simple session-based authentication with backend-only credential checks and no plain-text password exposure.

 ---